tyleresmith/creel/spec.md

 Specs:
 - [x] Use Angular to build the app
+    - Angular front-end w/ Rails backend
-- [ ] Must contain some sort of nested views
+- [x] Must contain some sort of nested views
+    - Catches are nested into trips
-- [ ] Must contain some sort of searching as well as filtering based on some criteria.
+- [x] Must contain some sort of searching as well as filtering based on some criteria.
 Ex: All items in the "fruit" category, or all tasks past due
+    - Able to search fish based on common name or species name
 - [ ] Must contain at least one page that allows for dynamic updating of a single field of a resource.
 Ex: Allow changing of quantity in a shopping cart
 - [ ] Links should work correctly.
 Ex: Clicking on a product in a list, should take you to the show page for that product
 - [ ] Data should be validated in Angular before submission